 DiscussioN

 Our analyses replicated the cross-validation of the recent Nie et al study using supervised machine learning to predict antidepressant outcomes from clinical data.
 We then further validated these methods by externally validating them on an unrelated and new dataset.
 We accomplished this replication and external validation using data processing code, and datasets, that are available to other investigators, to provide a foundation for further replication and improvement.
-The performance of our replicated prediction is numerically similar, though slightly higher, than that achieved by the prior study.
+The performance of our replicated prediction is numerically similar, though generally slightly higher, than that achieved by the prior study.
 However, the performance for the external validation on our new dataset depended upon which outcome, clinical response or remission, is predicted.

 Several possibilities may explain the numerically small improvement in the results of our replicated cross-validation compared to the prior study by Nie et al. We used a newer version of the STAR*D dataset so the datasets have small differences in numbers of subjects and rates of TRD that may lead to small differences in performance.
 We also used a different method for selecting a hold-out set; because our dataset was not labelled by geographic trial center, we randomly assigned 20% of all subjects to a testing set, in contrast to Nie et al, who used data from three of the fourteen trial centers.
 This could mean that our training and testing data are more related, leading to overfitting of the machine-learning model.
 Another possible cause for our increased performance is our full feature set containing fewer features than Nie et al, 480 compared to approximately 700, despite following the data preparation methodology as laid out in their paper and in personal correspondence.
 This impact may be suggested by the smaller advantage we see in our results that use feature selection methods.
 Regardless, our slightly improved performance is unlikely to be clinically significant, and we instead interpret our results as a successful replication supporting the findings of Nie et al. and our own implementation of data processing and machine learning methods.
 To our knowledge, this is the first instance of an independent group replicating prior antidepressant outcome prediction, as prior studies have generally published novel, positive results [9,25].